webplatform/docs/tutorials/20thing_pageflip/index.md

 First we need to make sure the pages are layered correctly by organizing the z-indexes of the section elements so that the first page is on top and the last page is on the bottom.
 The most important properties of the flip objects are the <code>progress</code> and <code>target</code> values.
 These are used to determine how far the page should currently be folded: -1 means all the way to the left, 0 means the dead center of the book and +1 means the right most edge of the book.

 [[Image:pf04.jpg|Progress]]<br/>
-'''The progress and target values of the flips are used to determine where the folding page should be drawn on a -1 to +1 scale'''
+''The progress and target values of the flips are used to determine where the folding page should be drawn on a -1 to +1 scale''

 Now that we have a flip object defined for each page, we need to start capturing and using the user's input to update the state of the flip.